ethereum-optimism/design-docs/security/fma-l1-upgrades.md

 #### **Detection:**

-Global event monitoring COULD be used on `monitorism` for the `Initialized` event, howevrer in the past similar monitoring has been deemed to noisy and not useful.
+Global event monitoring COULD be used on `monitorism` for the `Initialized` event, however in the past similar monitoring has been deemed to noisy and not useful.

 #### **Recovery Path(s)**: